shaoster/space-station/src/game/glossary/README.md

 Human confusion, however, is a good enough reason to avoid ambiguous names where possible.

-To see how this all comes together, check out [Compendium.ts].
+To see how this all comes together, check out the [Compendium](Compendium.ts).